-- the title of such warrants; - the aggregate number of such warrants; - · the price or prices at which such warrants will be issued; - the currency or currencies, including composite currencies, in which the price of such warrants may be payable; - the number of shares of common stock issuable upon exercise of such warrants; - the price at which and the currency or currencies, including composite currencies, in which the shares of common stock purchasable upon exercise of such warrants may be purchased; - · the date on which the right to exercise such warrants shall commence and the date on which such right will expire; - whether such warrants will be issued in registered form or bearer form; - · if applicable, the minimum or maximum amount of such warrants which may be exercised at any one time; - if applicable, the number of such warrants issued with each share of common stock; - if applicable, the date on and after which such warrants and the related shares of common stock will be separately transferable; - information with respect to book-entry procedures, if any; - if applicable, a discussion of certain U.S. federal income tax considerations; and - any other terms of such warrants, including terms, procedures and limitations relating to the exchange and exercise of such warrants.
+- the title of such warrants; - the aggregate number of such warrants; - the price or prices at which such warrants will be issued; - · the currency or currencies, including composite currencies, in which the price of such warrants may be payable; - if applicable, the designation and terms of the securities with which the warrants are issued and the number of warrants issued with each such security or each principal amount of such security; - in the case of warrants to purchase debt securities, the principal amount of debt securities purchasable upon exercise of one warrant and the price at which and the currency or currencies, including composite currencies, in which this principal amount of debt securities may be purchased upon such exercise; - in the case of warrants to purchase common stock or preferred stock, the number of shares of common stock or preferred stock, as the case may be, purchasable upon exercise of one warrant and the price at which and the currency or currencies, including composite currencies, in which these shares may be purchased upon such exercise; - · the date on which the right to exercise such warrants shall commence and the date on which such right will expire; - whether such warrants will be issued in registered form or bearer form; - if applicable, the minimum or maximum amount of such warrants which may be exercised at any one time; - if applicable, the number of such warrants issued with each share of common stock; - if applicable, the date on and after which such warrants and the related shares of common stock will be separately transferable; - information with respect to book-entry procedures, if any; - if applicable, a discussion of certain U.S. federal income tax considerations; and - any other terms of such warrants, including terms, procedures and limitations relating to the exchange and exercise of such warrants.